Reduce the Amount of Waste Going to Landfills

 -

+The EPA estimates that food waste makes up the largest category of waste going to landfills, at 22%.
+According to earthday365, we throw away approximately $1,300 of good food annually.
 Food conscience households can reduce how much they spend on groceries and can reduce the amount of food households throw away.
-Households can follow these five pointers to achieve reductions.
+Households can follow these five pointers to achieve reductions:

 -

-Planning Ahead-Prior to shopping and routinely check your cabinets, fridge, and freezer for food.
-Plan to make use of this food.
+Planning Ahead-Prior to shopping, routinely check your cabinets, fridge, and freezer for food and plan to make use of it.

 -

-Expiration Dates-Consume foods with shorter shelf lives.
+Expiration Dates-Consume foods with shorter shelf lives first.
 Some foods may be frozen and thawed for later use.

 -